omadson/PhD/README.md

 ### softwares
  - scikit-mlm: Minimal Learning Machine implementation using the scikit-learn API.
  - fuzzy-c-means: A simple implementation of Fuzzy C-means algorithm.
+ - mrsr: A Python module implementing the Multiresponse Sparse Regression algorithm.